Does the Village allow short term residential rentals?

 What codes do you use?

 The Village of Barrington has currently adopted the 2018 International Code Council code set including the building, residential, fuel gas, mechanical, fire and property maintenance codes.
 Additionally, the Village has adopted the 2017 National Electrical Code, 2018 Illinois Energy Conservation Code and the Illinois State Plumbing Code.
-Amendments to these codes can be found here
+Amendments to these codes can be found in Ordinance 18-4014.

 Does the Village of Barrington issue over the counter permits?